mariahw4/21-book-search-engine/README.md

 You’ll need to complete the following tasks in each of these back-end files:

-* `auth.js`: Update the auth middleware function to work with the GraphQL API.
+???* `auth.js`: Update the auth middleware function to work with the GraphQL API.

-* `server.js`: Implement the Apollo Server and apply it to the Express server as middleware.
+CHECK * `server.js`: Implement the Apollo Server and apply it to the Express server as middleware.

 * `Schemas` directory:

-	* `index.js`: Export your typeDefs and resolvers.
+	CHECK * `index.js`: Export your typeDefs and resolvers.

 	* `resolvers.js`: Define the query and mutation functionality to work with the Mongoose models.